cont-limno/bathymetry/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Bathymetry data from thousands of lakes show that difficulty modeling in-lake slope confounds lake depth prediction
+## Bathymetry data from thousands of lakes show that lake depth prediction is confounded by difficulty modeling inlake slope

 ### Products